Treefrog/Handbook/Manual/overtime.md

 - If Frog counts you working more than 44 hours a week, it is likely a symptom of poor role fit, lack of experience, or emergency situation(s), rather than excessive amounts of work.
 As Treefrog allows most roles a significantly high degree of flexibility, it is expected that if you cannot do your job within the regular work week hours, you will make arrangements with Treefrog leadership to provide you with additional training for efficiency, support, or redefinition of your role to ensure you can complete your work in an appropriate work day.

-*If FrogWeb shows you consistently breaking above 44-48 hours, you get the first conversation about your role and how to change/modify your role or efficiency to keep you from breaking down.
+*If FrogWeb shows you consistently breaking above 44 hours, you get the first conversation about your role and how to change/modify your role or efficiency to keep you from breaking down.
 Together, we will figure out how to fix it.*

 *YOU are obligated to make sure this happens, not anyone else.
 If you feel you are being inappropriately obligated to work overtime, please speak to the CEO at once.*

+### Over 44 Approved Billable Hours Exceptions

+If you have worked overtime on an approved project on an exceptional basis only, due to extraorinady client demand, AND you are not exempt from the overtime rule, AND you have removed volutary timing and you exceed 44 hours then please go talk to the CEO immediately to discuss.

+Approved overtime hours will be paid at 1.5 times on an exceptional and approved basis only.

 ### Rationale